January 11th, 2023 | By: Ryan Rutan | Tags: Management, Equity & Stocks

 Which brings us to the flip side of this “who gets equity” coin.
 Because if anyone who’s getting paid market rate doesn’t get equity compensation, then it stands to reason that everyone who’s not getting their market rate should.

 We’ll put this in bold because it should come through loud and clear: if you are paying your employees less than their market rate, they should have a stake in your company.
 It doesn’t matter who they are, or how “unsexy” their role is.
 If they’re working for you, when they could be working for someone else, they’re taking a risk.
 They’re passing up more secure jobs that might pay more in order to bet on building something awesome with you.

 That risk deserves a reward.
 So do it.
 Getting the right employees means being the right company.

 James Seely, head of Marketing at the ownership management platform Carta, says that rather than granting startup equity to early-stage employees by offering a percentage of the company — which gets diluted quickly as you scale — it’s better to “to think of equity in terms of dollar amount.”

 “For example, ‘I own 2,000 shares in Meetly, and investors paid $50/share in the most recent round of funding, so my equity is worth roughly $100,000 today,'” James says.
 “This allows founders and startups to make tangible equity offers to key hires.”

 “The first disadvantage of stock options is that they are complicated and most employees require a base level of education to understand them,” James says.
-“Many of the companies we work with at Carta invest in educating new hires and periodically host training sessions for existing employees.”
+“Many of the private companies we work with at Carta invest in educating new hires and periodically host training sessions for existing employees.”